CiscoDevNet/cml-class-automation/README.md

 * You schedule a lab to run for a set number of students at a specific time
 * A watchdog script will deploy the labs at the given time and then email the students
-* After the lab time window has expired, another watchdog script will archive the labs' configurations, stop them, and delete them
+* After the lab time window has expired, another watchdog script will archive the labs' configurations, stop them, and delete them from the CML server

 ## Requirements and Installation